20 Louisiana Products to Serve with Holiday Meals

 Avery Island: When you want a dash (or three) of heat, start with the TABASCO® pepper sauce that started it all back in 1868.
 The still-family-owned company’s signature red sauce enhances the flavor of almost any dish, while flavors like green jalapeño, chipotle, habanero and garlic pepper add a different kick.

-5. Ambrosia Bakery’s Strawberry Cake
+5. Ambrosia Bakery’s Cakes

 6. Cajun Land Seasonings